 MICHAEL: My family jokes that my father can always predict disaster and growing up I have found that he always seems to stay one step ahead.
 I believe this is because my father has always been a rational thinker but has trained himself to maintain clear thought processes and has developed intense observational skills.
 He has taught me that everyday problems can be boiled down into simple elements that become easy to grasp and can be tackled individually.
 Now that I have had a chance to see more of the legal world, I understand why he has developed his thought processes in this way.
 He tackles even the simplest of tasks like he would a case and this has led to his success both as an attorney and in everyday life.
 Through this, I have had a peek at what life as an attorney is like.
 Apart from meeting with clients and presenting in a courtroom, the majority of the day is spent in research and preparation.
 We sometimes poke fun at Paul for laying out overly complex itineraries on vacations or road trips, but we rarely ever encounter an issue and never lack for a plan.
 He has taught me that being an attorney is much the same, that with proper preparation, you can confidently walk into a courtroom knowing that you counter almost any move made by an opposing party.
 I have learned that being an attorney means being prepared and being prepared can sometimes require creativity and will always require hard work.

 EMILY: When I was really young, all I really knew about my dad's job was that it required him to be up before the sun—I vividly remember laying in my twin bed thinking that I would never do whatever that was.
 Despite this, I also knew that although he was exhausted after he came home, he was always ready to get on the ground and play.
 As I got a little older, my mom would take me and my siblings to "bring dad lunch", and I grew to understand that he spent his days at this strange green-clad place filled with people who'd tell me I had gotten so much bigger: The Office.
-That was my understanding until I became a teenage and several of my friends had gotten jobs themselves.
+That was my understanding until I became a teenager and several of my friends had gotten jobs themselves.
 Feeling the peer pressure, I asked my dad if I, too, should get a job, and he quickly encouraged me to come to the office and see if there was anything I could do to help.
 This is when I realized that my dad doesn't just disappear each day in order to buy me, my brother, and my sister presents—he works incredibly hard, and the choice to be up so early was entirely his own!
 I think the biggest lesson I learned from my dad about being an attorney is that it should not rule your personal life.
 He never missed a single piano recital, soccer game, or Spelling Bee, and I can't recall a single time when I heard anything about a 'bad day at work' growing up.
 I think it says a lot about him that I legitimately had no idea what he did for work until I began asking questions, and he was so excited to tell me all about it when I was ready to learn.

 Why are you interested in becoming an attorney?